-LastPass and Dashlane are two of the best password managers you can choose.
-Each can help you securely store dozens of passwords and log you into sites with the click of a button.
-But which is the best password manager?
+LastPass and Dashlane are two of the best password managers on the market.
+Both can help you securely store dozens of passwords, and log you into sites with the click of a button.
+But which password manager is superior?

-While both these Password managers are excellent, with a host of decent features, Dashlane just pips LastPass by our reckoning.
-Dashlane is the more expensive of the two though, so if your decision is driven mainly by your wallet, you might want to consider LastPass instead.
+While both of these password managers are excellent, offering a host of decent features, Dashlane just beats LastPass by our reckoning.
+This is thanks largely to its ease of use and stellar support team.
+Dashlane is the more expensive of the two, though, so if your decision is driven mainly by your wallet, you might want to consider LastPass instead.

 How did we arrive at this conclusion?
-We've rigorously tested Lastpass and Dashlane, pitting them against each other, as well as other popular password managers.
-We've tested them for their features, interface and ease of use, among other things, so we really know what makes a good password manager.
+We've rigorously tested both LastPass and Dashlane, pitting them against each other as well as other popular password managers.
+We've tested them for their features, interface, ease of use, and more, so we really know what makes a good password manager.

 On this page: